 Clothing all in itself is a critical key to surviving the terrain.

-But this isn’t a blog about summer camping wardrobe, it’s a blog about what survival summer camping gear you need to PACK!
+But this isn’t a blog about summer camping wardrobe, it’s a blog about what essential survival gear you need to PACK!

 So last but not least important, the essentials you need to pack.

 The 13 tools you need to build the best summer survival camping pack!